-Official and unofficial transcripts are available from the records office in student services at no charge.
+Official transcripts are available from the records office in student services at no charge.
 Official transcripts include the college seal and are sent directly from Kirtland to the college, employer, or other location the student indicates.
 Unofficial transcripts do not have the college seal and can be given to the student.

-A student requesting a transcript must do so in writing and include his/her Social Security number and/or student identification number, signature, and to whom and where (including address) the transcript is to be sent.
+A student requesting a transcript must do so in writing, include his/her student identification number and/or Social Security number, signature, and to whom and where (including address) the transcript is to be sent.
 Transcript requests can be sent by fax to (989-275-6789) and, if a FAX number is provided by the student, an unofficial copy may be faxed to another location.